-With some uncertainty of what the new year may bring, here are some things you can do now to prep your nonprofit for the new year.
+With some uncertainty of what next year may bring (especially with the introduction of a new covid variant), here are some things you can do now to prep your nonprofit for the new year.

 Celebrate your staff and volunteers

-This year has been hard for everyone and your staff and volunteers are tired and likely feel burnt out.
+The past two years were hard for everyone and your staff and volunteers are tired and likely feel burnt out.
 Show your staff and volunteers that you appreciate them by celebrating them.
-While your budget may be tight due to the drastic changes that have happened this year, find free or low-budget ways to celebrate your people.
+While your budget may be tight due to the drastic changes that have happened throughout 2020 and 2021, find free or low-budget ways to celebrate your people.
 You can highlight them on social media by creating a dedicated post for each person, give them a hand-written card and their favorite treat, or you can treat them to a catered brunch or lunch.
 Either way, you'd be surprised at how the smallest gestures make a huge impact on your staff and employees.

 Update your employee handbook and policies/procedures manual

-Earlier this year, with the implementation of the Families First Coronavirus Response Act and CARES Act, nonprofit organizations were required to follow certain key provisions of these laws that are relevant to nonprofits and their employees.
-While these laws are slated to end at the end of December, nonprofit leaders should keep an eye out for any extensions or revisions that can be made to these laws and update internal policies and procedures as needed to reflect the new laws.
+In early 2020, with the implementation of the Families First Coronavirus Response Act and CARES Act, nonprofit organizations were required to follow certain key provisions of these laws that are relevant to nonprofits and their employees.
+While these laws were slated to end, nonprofit leaders should keep an eye out for any extensions or revisions that can be made to these laws and update internal policies and procedures as needed to reflect the new laws.

 Did you allow your staff to work remotely during the shutdown?
 Did you have to layoff staff?
 Do you have policies in place for staff in case someone may contract COVID while at work?
 All of these are things to consider and then put down on paper and review with your board members, staff, and volunteers (if applicable).
 Employees want and need stability, clarity, and open communication to feel confident in their workplace and it's in the best interest of your organization to understand how the aforementioned impacts your nonprofit and the people who work for you.